HarveyGG/dotsync/INSTALL.md

 - Git
 - GnuPG (optional, for encryption support)

-Note: Python is not required - it will be automatically managed by dotsync.
+**Note:** Python and uv are not required - they will be automatically managed by the installer.

 ## Troubleshooting